olivierpolack/olivierpolack/README.md

 I’m on the learning curve, as we all are.
                                      Or are we?

-I’m interested in web developpement as well as Python.
+I’m interested in web developpement as well as in Python programming language.

 I am found of Japan, and its language, and also I have some basics of Chinese.
 I am especially inetrersting in anything related to kanji, hanzi, and the fonts used to dispaly ideograms.